kevinakasam/BeltDrivenEnder3/README.md

 NO!
 A cheap aluminium or "normal" steelrod is just fine.
 There's also a transmission (rotated and unrotated) that hold a bearing inside, so you have some extra support in the middle of your rod.
 You also could use your leadscrew to minimize the costs.

 ### Dual Z?
 G34?
 So you want to use two stepper motors to have an indipendent z axis?
 Thats possible of course!
 Just use the files from the Dual Z folder!
+See BOM for detailed parts list.

 ### I have a special question/ I need a custom version but I'm new to CAD.
 Can you help me?
 Yes of course!
 I'm happy to help, so please contact me via Discord (kevinakasam#2097).
 I'm sure we will find a solution for your problem :)